rwmjones/rhrq-riscv-extensions/article.md

 #### Safety and Security

-Security is a key issue for servers, and one area that is being actively developed on all architectures is control flow integrity (CFI).
-RISC-V is ratifying two extensions for CFI.  `Zicfiss` defines a shadow stack and provides new instructions to push and pop values there.  `Zicfilp` defines places where code is allowed to branch to (especially through "computed gotos"), known as "landing pads".
+Hardening against attacks is a key concern for servers, and one area that is being actively developed on all architectures is control flow integrity (CFI).
+RISC-V is ratifying two extensions for CFI.
+`Zicfiss` defines a shadow stack and provides new instructions to push and pop values there.  `Zicfilp` defines places where code is allowed to branch to (especially through "computed gotos"), known as "landing pads".
 These techniques are designed to prevent ROP attacks after stack smashing exploits.

 Landing pads themselves are defined by further extensions — `Zimop`, `Zcmop` — that reserve some opcode space for ["may be